marcliberatore/230-lab-bash-scripts/README.md

 After running the script, inspect the current directory and the directory and files it created.
 What does this script do?

 Open `split.sh` in your favorite text editor and examine the code.
-(Some questions here about the code that students will answer on Gradescope.)
+Try to understand what each line does as much as you can.

 Look up the usage of `printf` with: